 - Car Accidents – Distracted drivers, drunk or impaired drivers, aggressive drivers, road construction and pedestrian fatalities are among the leading causes of death in America, and the most common causes of wrongful death lawsuits.

-- 18-Wheeler Accidents – Semi Trucks/Commercial Vehicles are usually much larger than private vehicles and can cause very serious accidents.
+- 18-Wheeler Accidents – Semi truck and other commercial truck accidents are typically much more serious than private vehicles because of their larger weight and size.
 Due to the basic laws of physics, big rig accidents often result in serious, or even fatal, injuries.

-- Bicycle or Motorcycle Accidents – Motorcycles are so much smaller in both size and weight; as a result, an impact with larger vehicles can result in the motorcycle being pinned against another vehicle, thrown off of the road, or worse, into oncoming traffic.
+- Bicycle Accidents or Motorcycle Accidents – Bicycles and motorcycles are so much smaller in both size and weight; as a result, an impact with larger vehicles can result in the motorcycle being pinned against another vehicle, thrown off of the road, or worse, into oncoming traffic.

-- Medical Malpractice – When medical professionals fail to provide the required level of care resulting in the death of a patient, the family may seek a wrongful death lawsuit based on facts that indicate a possible prescription error, misdiagnosis, emergency room error, surgical injury, misdiagnosis or delayed diagnosis, or even a medical equipment malfunction caused the death.
+- Medical Malpractice – When medical professionals fail to provide the required level of care resulting in fatal accidents, the family of the victim may seek a wrongful death lawsuit based on facts that indicate a possible prescription error, misdiagnosis, emergency room error, surgical injury, misdiagnosis or delayed diagnosis, or even a medical equipment malfunction caused the death.